postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Roles in Postman

 As a team admin, you have the power to define Postman access at the team level.
-You can utilize Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative personnel.
-Team members with the billing role can modify who else has billing roles at the team level.
+You can utilize Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.

 Workspace admins can modify the admin and collaborator roles for the workspace.
 Editors of particular elements (APIs, collections, environments, monitors, and mock servers) can modify the editor and viewer role on the element.